Chris Christie Fast Facts

 November 5, 2013 - Wins re-election.

-January 8, 2014 - E-mails emerge from top aides to New Jersey Gov. Chris Christie bolstering suggestions that George Washington Bridge lane closures last year that tied up traffic stemmed from a political vendetta and not bureaucratic incompetence as his administration claimed.
+January 8, 2014 - Emails emerge from Christie's top aides bolstering suggestions that George Washington Bridge lane closures last year that tied up traffic stemmed from a political vendetta and not bureaucratic incompetence as his administration claimed.

 June 30, 2015 - Formally announces he is running for the Republican presidential nomination during a speech in Livingston, New Jersey.